 “Praise, help, or even a look, may be enough to interrupt him, or destroy the activity.
 It seems a strange thing to say, but this can happen even if the child merely becomes aware of being watched.
 After all, we too sometimes feel unable to go on working if someone comes to see what we are doing. … as soon as concentration has begun, act as if the child does not exist.
 Naturally, one can see what he is doing with a quick glance, but without his being aware of it.”
-Maria Montessori

-The child’s play is his work.
-This work is developmental in nature and meets his innate needs, especially during his sensitive periods of learning.
-It is during this period of time that he is able to learn easily and naturally.
-The child intuitively knows what he needs to do in order to acquire the skills to become an independent human being.
-By providing an environment that can meet these needs, we offer the best opportunity for him to develop to his fullest potential.
-Our role then becomes to guide and support him ONLY when necessary.
-Our greatest help to the child is to be present and observe his work.
-Observation makes it easy to see how the learning development stacks up:
+The child intuitively knows what they need to do in order to acquire the skills to become an independent human being.
+By providing an environment prepared with activities, toys and games that can meet these needs, we offer the best opportunity for them to develop to their fullest potential.
+Our role is to guide and support them, and ONLY when necessary.
+Our greatest help to the child is to be present and observe their work.
+Observation allows us to see how their learning development stacks up:

 Concentration